types of automation testing

 • Facilitates faster release of the software

-• Performs multiple testing at the same time
+• Performs multiple tests at the same time

 Types of Automation Testing

-Automation testing is mainly of two types- functional and non-functional.
+Automation testing mainly consists of two types: functional and non-functional.
 Functional tests deal with the real-world application of a software solution.
 It determines if an application works properly.

-On the contrary, non-functional automation testing tests the performance, usability, and speed, and monitors the efficiency of the software.
+On the contrary, non-functional automation testing tests the performance, usability, and speed of the software and monitors its efficiency.
 It determines how well the program works.

-All other types of automation testing are based on these two major types.
-Let’s learn more about the types of automation testing from the below section.
+These two major types are the basis for all other types of automation testing.
+Let’s learn more about the types of automation testing in the section below.

 1. Unit Testing